onehashai/onehash-connect/help/scim.md

 SCIM (System for Cross-domain Identity Management) is a standard protocol used by Single Sign-On (SSO) services and identity providers to provision/deprovision user accounts and groups.
-Zulip supports SCIM integration, both in Zulip Cloud and for [self-hosted](/self-hosting/) Zulip servers.
-This page describes how to configure SCIM provisioning for Zulip.
+OneHash Connect supports SCIM integration, both in OneHash Connect Cloud and for [self-hosted](/self-hosting/) OneHash Connect servers.
+This page describes how to configure SCIM provisioning for OneHash Connect.

-Zulip's SCIM integration has the following limitations:
+OneHash Connect's SCIM integration has the following limitations:

 * Provisioning Groups is not yet implemented.
-* While Zulip's SCIM integration is generic, it has only been fully tested and documented with Okta's SCIM provider, and it is possible minor adjustments may be required.
+* While OneHash Connect's SCIM integration is generic, it has only been fully tested and documented with Okta's SCIM provider, and it is possible minor adjustments may be required.
 [Zulip support](/help/contact-support) is happy to help customers configure